IRAN – Yazd

 Major features of Zoroastrianism, such as messianism, judgment after death, heaven and hell, and free will may have influenced other religious and philosophical systems, including Second Temple Judaism, Gnosticism, Greek philosophy, Christianity, Islam, the Bahá’í Faith, and Buddhism.

 With possible roots dating back to the second millennium BCE, Zoroastrianism enters recorded history in the 5th century BCE.
 Along with a Mithraic Median prototype and a Zurvanist Sassanid successor, it served as the state religion of the pre-Islamic Iranian empires for more than a millennium, from around 600 BCE to 650 CE.
-Zoroastrianism declined from the 7th century onwards following the Muslim conquest of Persia of 633–654.
+Zoroastrianism declined from the 7th century onwards following the Muslim conquest of Persia in 633–654.
 Recent estimates place the current number of Zoroastrians at around 110,000–120,000, with most living in India (Parsees) and in Iran; their number has been thought to be declining.

 The most important texts of the religion are those of the Avesta, which includes as central the writings of Zoroaster known as the Gathas, enigmatic ritual poems that define the religion’s precepts, which is within Yasna, the main worship service of modern Zoroastrianism.
-Zoroaster proclaimed that Ahura Mazda was the supreme creator, the creative and sustaining force of the universe through Asha, and that human beings are given a right of choice between supporting Ahura Mazda or not, making them responsible for their choices.
+Zoroaster proclaimed that Ahura Mazda was the supreme creator, the creative and sustaining force of the universe through Asha and that human beings are given a right of choice between supporting Ahura Mazda or not, making them responsible for their choices.

-Read more about Zorastrianism.
+Read more about Zoroastrianism.

-ZORASTRIAN MONUMENTS
+ZOROASTRIAN MONUMENTS

 Yazd’s heritage as a center of Zoroastrianism is also important.
-There is a Tower of Silence on the outskirts, and the city has a Zorastrian fire temple or ateshkadeh that holds a fire that has been kept alight continuously since 470 AD.
+There is a Tower of Silence on the outskirts, and the city has a Zoroastrian fire temple or ateshkadeh that holds a fire that has been kept alight continuously since 470 AD.
 Zoroastrians make up a significant minority of the population, around 20,000–40,000 or 5 to 10 percent.

 Frahvahar (the Zorastrian symbol).
 This wonderful symbol has several meanings in the design.

-In the center is a ring: “whatever we do will come back to us” – If we do good, we are given good, if we do bad, we get bad results”.
+In the center is a ring: “Whatever we do will come back to us” – If we do good, we are given good, if we do bad, we get bad results”.

 On top is a man with a luminous aged face.
 His right hand is raised palm up – “always pray to God”.
 A ring is in his left hand – “always keep your promises and covenants” (wedding rings have roots in the ring).